comgram/pyglpainter/README.md

 primitives, not the realism that game engines strive for.
 The simple shaders included in this project will draw aliased lines and the output therefore will look more like computer graphics of the 80's.
-But "modern" OpenGL moves all of the realism algorithms into shaders which cannot therefore be part of the CPU application supplying raw vertex attributes.
+But "modern" OpenGL offloads many things into shaders anyway.

 This class can either be used for teaching purposes, experimentation, or as a visualization backend for production-class applications.